merenlab/merenlab.org/data/fmt-gut-colonization/index.md

 {:.notice}
 Details of each publicly available metagenome used and their individual accession IDs are listed in [this supplementary table](https://figshare.com/articles/dataset/Supplementary_Tables/14138405?file=26827166).

 To determine the prevalence of donor genomes in 17 different countries, we ran a separate anvi’o metagenomics workflow.
-This time, the workflow (1) recruited reads from 1,984 publicly available gut metagenomes to our donor contigs using bowtie2, (2) profiled mapping results, and (3) summarized the detection of each MAG in each global metagenome.
+This time, the workflow (1) recruited reads from 1,984 publicly available gut metagenomes to our donor contigs using bowtie2, (2) profiled mapping results and (3) summarized the detection of each MAG in each global metagenome.

 Included in the resulting summary files is information about the detection of each donor genome in each global metagenome.
 We summarized the detection results by country, using a minimum detection threshold of 0.25.
 You can reproduce this step the following way: